coleins/Enquest-Training/TA-Training.md

 in and out for drivers and turn boys on the out device which is locked late in the night wednesday next week to be sorted

+## shift definition

+With regards auto shift, ensure to define in and out ranges for the different shifts.make sure there are no overlapping ranges in deifferentr shifts in the same day.